Joe Darling: Consolidation

 The First Test of 1894–95 against England, at the Sydney Cricket Ground, saw Darling make his Test debut.
 In an innings where Australia make 586 runs, including centuries for George Giffen and Syd Gregory, Darling was dismissed for a golden duck, bowled first ball by Tom Richardson.
+He made 53 runs in the second innings of his maiden Test.
 He played in all five Tests in the series, scoring 258 runs at an average of 28.66 per innings.
 He was included in the Australian team to tour England in 1896, where he topped the scoring aggregates for the tour with 1555 runs at an average of 29.90, including three centuries.
 Wisden Cricketers' Almanack stated that Darling "proved himself perhaps the best of present-day left-handed batsmen" during the tour.
 England won the series two Tests to one.

 Andrew Stoddart brought another team to Australia to contest The Ashes in 1897–98.
 Australia won the series comfortably, four Tests to one.
 Darling started the season poorly, scoring a duck and one against the tourists for South Australia in a match in which teammate Clem Hill scored a double century.
 Darling went on, however, to dominate the series with the bat.
 His maiden Test century, 101 in the First Test at the Sydney Cricket Ground after Australia was made to follow-on, was the first made by a left-hander in Tests.
 It was not enough to prevent England winning by nine wickets.

 In the Third Test in his home town of Adelaide, Darling scored 178 runs and Australia won the match by an innings and 13 runs.
 He reached his century by hitting Johnny Briggs over the eastern gate and into the nearby park.
 This is the only time in Ashes Tests where a player has reached 100 with a hit out of the ground.
 During this innings, he also became the first player to hit a six in a Test in Australia (prior to 1910, a six was awarded only if the ball was hit out of the ground).
 He later also hit the first six in a Test in England.
 Returning to Sydney for the Fifth and final Test, Darling scored 160 runs from 253 scored in total.
 He batted for 165 minutes, hitting 30 boundaries as Australia successfully chased 273 in the fourth innings.
 His first 100 came in 91 minutes; at the time, the fastest Test century scored.
 By the end of the season, Darling became the first player to score 500 runs in a series and the first player to score three centuries in a series.